wso2-attic/choreo-sample-apps/web-apps/nextjs/README.md

 To host the front-end application in Choreo, you must create a web application component.
 To create a web application component, follow the steps given below.

-1. In the Choreo console, select the project of the reading list application that you created in the previous steps, from the project list located on the header.
+1. In the Choreo console, select the project of the todo list application that you created in the previous steps, from the project list located on the header.
 2. Click **Create** under the **Component Listing** section to create a new component.
 3. On the **Web Application** card, click **Create**.
 4. Enter a unique name and a description for the web application.
 You can enter the name and description given below: